-This black and white postcard shows two automobiles in route to the New York and San Francisco world's fairs along Kansas U.S. 50 near Kinsley, Kansas.
-This junction of the highway was considered the halfway point between New York and San Francisco, California.
+This postcard shows two automobiles in route to the New York and San Francisco world's fairs along Kansas U.S. 50 near Kinsley, Kansas.
+This junction of the highway is considered the halfway point between New York and San Francisco, California.
 In the background, highway markers estimate the traveling distance to New York, San Francisco, California and Kinsley, Kansas.

 Date: 1939